 The short distance to the road might as well have been a high concrete wall topped with barbed wire.
 I'm speaking figuratively, of course - we could have walked through the leaves with ease.
 But there was no way we were going to endure the suffering that would have shortly followed.
 We retraced our steps and took the long way back.

-It was written by Jerry Leiber and Mike Stoller.
-The song is actually about a girl named Ivy, and the Wikipedia entry on the song notes that the song's authors conceived of the lyrics as being about sexually-transmitted disease. [return to text]
+The song was written by Jerry Leiber and Mike Stoller.
+It's actually not about the plant, but rather is about a girl named Ivy, and the Wikipedia entry on the song notes that the song's authors conceived of the lyrics as being about sexually-transmitted disease. [return to text]

 Note 3: Since Siri's faulty identification is an error in a major ad campaign, carried by multiple major print publications, I expected that it would get quite a bit of attention.
 On the contrary, it seems that very few people have noticed it, or at least bothered to comment on it.